Conversational User-AI Intervention: A Study on Prompt Rewriting for Improved LLM Response Generation: Appendix

 \begin{prompt}[title={Prompt \thetcbcounter: Rewriting User Prompts}, label=prompt:rewrite-prompt] \texttt{Prompt: \textbf{Goal}: Given a user's \textbf{query} and their conversational history with an AI Chatbot, your task is to identify the aspects in which the \textbf{query} can be improved or if it's already optimal, identify the aspects in which it is already effective.
 To do so, first analyze the query for aspects of improvement or describe aspects that are already effective.
 Then, propose a list of one or more possible rewrites that communicates the user's needs and goals more effectively as an input to an AI Chatbot while keeping the user intent intact.
 Be careful not to change the goal or the intent of the user when you propose a rewrite keeping in mind the \textbf{Conversational History}.
 For each rewrite, if you have to add any new information that is not present in the \textbf{Conversational History} to make the query better, list the assumptions you need to make.\\ \\ \textbf{Task}: Given a user \textbf{Query}, your task is to output the following: \\ First, output whether or not the \textbf{Query} needs modification for eliciting an effective response from an AI Chatbot.
 If it's a good query and doesn't need any modification at all, output NO MOD.
 If it requires some modification, output SOME MOD.
-If the \textbf{Query} requires to be heavily rewritten, output HEAVY MOD. \\ \\ If you chose NO MOD, output the aspects of the \textbf{Query} that makes it an effective query in a markdown table in the following format: \\ <table format> \\ If the query needs any rewrite (that is, if you answered SOME MOD or HEAVY MOD in the previous question), output the aspects of improvement in a markdown table in the format below: \\ <table format> \\ \textbf{DO NOT} answer the input \textbf{Query}, your job is only to evaluate how well it expresses the user's information need from a Chatbot. \\ \\ \textbf{Conversational History}: {query\_context} \\ \textbf{Query}: {target\_query} \\ } \end{prompt}
+If the \textbf{Query} requires to be heavily rewritten, output HEAVY MOD. \\ \\ If you chose NO MOD, output the aspects of the \textbf{Query} that makes it an effective query in a markdown table in the following format: \\ <table format> \\ If the query needs any rewrite (that is, if you answered SOME MOD or HEAVY MOD in the previous question), output the aspects of improvement in a markdown table in the format below: \\ <table format> \\ \textbf{DO NOT} answer the input \textbf{Query}, your job is only to evaluate how well it expresses the user's information need from a Chatbot. \\ \\ \textbf{Conversational History}: {query\_context} \\ \textbf{Query}: {target\_query} \\ \\ If you propose a list of rewrites, then for each rewritten query, list the following information: \\ Rewrite: <The Rewritten Query.
+Make sure to include ALL relevant information from the original \textbf{Query} and the \textbf{Conversational History}> \\ \\ Information Added: <Whether information beyond what's present in the \textbf{Query} or the \textbf{Conversational History} needs to be added in the rewrite.
+Reply YES or NO> \\ Assumptions: If there's additional information needed to be added to the user's query for it to be effective, then those are assumptions about the user's goals that need to be made.
+If you answered YES in the previous step, list the assumptions along with how salient they are for the rewrite, and how plausible they are for the user to believe in from a scale of HIGH, MID and LOW in a markdown table in the format below: \\ |assumption|salience|plausibility| \\ |<assumption text>|<HIGH, MID or LOW>|<HIGH, MID or LOW>| \\ Note: \\ The conversational history may or may not be present, and it provides you with some context on the user query you need to analyze.
+If the context is about a different task or topic, discard it. \\ Order the rewrites from the most likely to the least. \\ \\ Output using the template outlined below: \\ <START OF OUTPUT TEMPLATE>: \\ ...\\ <END OF OUTPUT TEMPLATE> \\ \textbf{Conversational History}: {query\_context} \\ \textbf{Query}: {target\_query} \\ Based on the \textbf{Query} and the \textbf{Conversational History}, fill out the OUTPUT TEMPLATE in order to structurally analyze the user \textbf{Query} in context without trying to answer the query. } \end{prompt}